keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments.md

 TASK 1

-Firstly i had to follow this instructions to connect using SSH:
+Firstly i have to follow this instructions to connect using SSH:

 Select the Details drop-down menu above these instructions you are currently reading, and then select Show.
 A Credentials window will be presented.